-2. Consultation of stakeholders
+2. Consultation with stakeholders

 Once the drafts have been prepared, they are sent simultaneously for consultation to the external stakeholders, national offices and user associations, and internal stakeholders.
-During a period of at least 3 calendar months, stakeholders have the opportunity to study the drafts and submit their comments and suggestions.
+For at least 3 calendar months in normal revision cycles, stakeholders have the opportunity to study the drafts and submit their comments and suggestions.
 At the end of the consultation phase, the Knowledge Circles process the feedback received and implement them into the drafts.
-The Knowledge Circles can choose to accept or reject a comment, take it on board for the next revision cycle, or mark it as out of scope.
-A list of outcomes is published annually on the Office's website, containing the outcome of each comment received.
+The Knowledge Circles can choose to accept or reject a comment, take it on board for consideration in the next revision cycle, or mark it as out of scope.
+A list is published annually on the Office's website, containing the outcome of each comment received.